-A fake negative Google review for your business can drive you crazy!
-Don't let it, and learn how to get it removed with this easy guide.
+A fake Google review for your business can drive down your rating average, drive away customers, and drive you crazy!
+Don't let it, and learn how to get fake Google reviews removed with this easy guide.

 Everyone has that one relative who believes everything they read online.